civilx64/dev-ifcopenshell-4x3-infra/docs/alignment_calculation.md

 # Alignment Geometry Calculation

-The implementation of alignment geometry in IfcOpenShell results in a polyline of points calculated at discrete locations along an alignment.
+The python implementation of alignment geometry in IfcOpenShell results in a polyline of points calculated at discrete locations along an alignment.

 ## Input data